Al Jawhara bint Musaed Al Saud: Marriage

 The marriage of Al Jawhara and Abdulaziz was arranged by Sara bint Ahmed, Abdulaziz's mother.
 They married in 1908 when she was seventeen years old.
 She was the fourth spouse of King Abdulaziz.
 It was the only marriage of King Abdulaziz to one of the Al Saud members or a close relative.

 Al Jawhara left him once due to the disputes, but soon they reunited.
 Their marriage produced three children; Prince Mohammad, King Khalid and Princess Al Anoud.
 Her daughter, Al Anoud, married to the sons of Saad bin Abdul Rahman.
 She first married Fahd bin Saad and they divorced in 1935.
 Then she married Saud bin Saad, brother of her ex-husband, in 1940.

 In Spring 1913, before the capture of Al Hasa, Abdulaziz was in Hofuf and sent an ode to Al Jawhara.
-She was special for him for several reasons.
+She was special to him for several reasons.
 First, Al Jawhara was his second cousin.
 Secondly, Abdulaziz's mother chose her as a wife for his son.
 And lastly, she died at a young age.